-All other products designed and sourced by the Company for resale were deemed in-scope for purposes of the Company's RCOI, and the Company identified the Tier 1 suppliers of all such products (i.e., the finished goods manufacturer from whom the Company purchased such goods).
+For purposes of the RCOI, the Company identified the Tier 1 suppliers of in-scope products (i.e., the finished goods manufacturer from whom the Company purchased such goods).
 As the Company does not generally have direct relationships with raw material and component suppliers, the Company relies on its Tier 1 suppliers to work with their upstream suppliers in order to ascertain the best available information about the origin of 3TG minerals in the Company's products.

-All 194 Tier 1 suppliers deemed in-scope were contacted by the Company and requested to provide information to the Company regarding 3TG minerals and their smelter sources by completing a survey based on the template developed by the Electronic Industry Citizenship Coalition® (EICC®) and The Global e-Sustainability Initiative (GeSI), known as the EICC-GeSI Conflict Minerals Reporting Template (the "Template").
+All 223 Tier 1 suppliers deemed in-scope for this Conflict Minerals Report were contacted by the Company and requested to provide information to the Company regarding 3TG minerals and their smelter sources by completing a survey based on the template developed by the Electronic Industry Citizenship Coalition® (EICC®) and The Global e-Sustainability Initiative (GeSI), known as the EICC-GeSI Conflict Minerals Reporting Template (the "Template").
 To facilitate suppliers' completion of the survey, the Company contacted suppliers, as needed, to offer assistance in completing the survey, provide further information about the Company's conflict minerals compliance program and provide information about how the information furnished by the applicable supplier would be used.
 Supplier responses were evaluated by the Company, with particular focus on any of the following responses: supplier indicated that they do not require their component suppliers to be DRC-conflict free; supplier indicated that they have not received conflict minerals data for each metal from all relevant suppliers; supplier indicated they have not identified any of the smelters or refiners ("SORs") used for the products included in the declaration scope; or supplier indicated they have not provided all applicable SOR information received.